akhilnev/SwipeHire/README.md

+# SwipeHire

-• SwipeHire is an Android app that helps connect students and employers via Managers swiping through profiles built based on uploaded resumes and skills aiming to streamline recruiting.
+SwipeHire is an Android app designed to streamline the recruitment process by connecting students and employers through a unique profile-swiping mechanism, similar to Tinder.

-• Led backend development using Spring Boot (Maven, CRUDL Operations), Rest API’s, Postman, Hibernate, MySQL, Swagger for documentation and Rest Assured for System Testing.
-Implanted CI/CD pipelines to auto deploy code and used WebSocket technology for real-time messaging and swiping for Managers to like or skip candidates.

-• Worked on the same project using gitlab as a group , transferring final progress made to github.

-• More documentation is also available in the Documents subfolder on git which includes BlockDiagram of the App, ScreenSketches and others
+## Features

+- **Profile Swiping:** Hiring managers can efficiently review student profiles by swiping through them, reducing profile review time by over 30%.
+- **Real-time Messaging:** Implemented WebSocket technology for real-time messaging within the app, enhancing communication between students and hiring managers.
+- **CI/CD Pipelines:** Introduced Continuous Integration/Continuous Deployment pipelines on GitLab, reducing deployment time by approximately 10% and ensuring seamless code distribution.

+## Tech Stack

+- **Backend Development:**
+  - Led development using Spring Boot, Maven, CRUDL operations.
+  - Utilized Rest APIs, Postman, and Hibernate for efficient data handling.
+  - Integrated MySQL for database management.
+  - Implemented Swagger for API documentation.
+  - Conducted System Testing using Rest Assured.

+- **Real-time Features:**
+  - Incorporated WebSocket technology to enable real-time messaging and swiping functionality.
+  - Introduced an in-built chatbox and swiping features to enhance user interaction.

+- **Testing:**
+  - Achieved a test coverage of 96.4% and a code coverage of approximately 90% through functional and system testing.

+## Project Structure

+- **GitLab Collaboration:**
+  - Collaborated with a group on GitLab for project development.
+  - Transferred final progress to GitHub.

+- **Documentation:**
+  - Find additional documentation, including a BlockDiagram of the App and Screen Sketches, in the Documents subfolder on Git.

+## Demo

-• To view the live working demo I have attached a link to the video and given access please go ahead and see it, Im sure you'll love it (Reccomend watching at 2* speed ): https://drive.google.com/file/d/1mCRe0wlWfRG3x_KBhAXMgico3djspkPX/view?usp=share_link
+To view a live working demo of SwipeHire, watch the [demo video](https://drive.google.com/file/d/1mCRe0wlWfRG3x_KBhAXMgico3djspkPX/view?usp=share_link).
+We recommend watching at 2x speed for an optimal experience.

-• Commit history , CI/CD Deployment and other few factors are done on Gitlab
+## Getting Started

+To get started with SwipeHire, follow these steps:

+1. Clone the repository.
+2. Refer to the Documents subfolder for additional documentation.
+3. Explore the codebase to understand the implementation details.